isaacpearl/pools/README.md

 to build *pools*, do `npm run dist` in the `main` directory.

 ## application architecture
 *pools* is built with Electron and React, using the Serial Node module for communicating with *crow* hardware.
+The state of the core musical system is stored as a series of Lua functions/tables in `State.lua`, and the Electron server sends calls to these functions via the serial port to manipulate state on *crow*.